About Norway

 History

-From its foundation in the 1930s, the co-op housing movement was seen as a tool to implement Norway’s social housing policy.
-In fact, one crucial strategy for implementing the Norwegian housing model was the clear division of responsibilities between key players, namely the “state, the municipalities and the private sector of which the co-op housing movement was the largest single stakeholder”1.
+From its foundation in the 1930s, and especially after World War II, the coop housing movement was seen as a tool to implement Norway’s social housing policy.
+In fact, one crucial strategy for implementing the Norwegian housing model was the clear division of responsibilities between key players, namely the “state, the municipalities and the private sector of which the coop housing movement was the largest single stakeholder.”
 Financing mechanisms – such as low cost building sites, subsidised loans and grants – were put in place to meet the housing needs of all.
-The co-op housing sector built houses on the principle of “selling at cost” and taking no profit.
+The coop housing sector built houses on the principle of “selling at cost” and taking no profit.

 In the 1980s, a major political shift led the social democratic ideology and state interventionism to be replaced by a more liberalistic agenda based on free market economy and deregulation.
-Price regulation was abolished in the mid-eighties, subsidised loans and grants from the State Housing Bank were gradually reduced to nothing and municipalities no longer provided building sites.
+Price regulation was abolished in the mid-1980s.
+Subsidised loans and grants from the State Housing Bank were reduced to nothing, and municipalities no longer provided building sites due to under-the-table money.

 Context

-Housing co-operatives are present across Norway, representing 40% of the housing market in Oslo.
-The housing co-op market share is considerably higher in cities than in rural areas.
+Housing cooperatives are present across Norway, representing 32% of the housing market in Oslo.
+The housing coop market share is considerably higher in cities than in rural areas.

 High-rise,low-rise and terraced houses from the Co-operative Housing Association Sorlandet BBL, Kristiansand (Kjell Inge Soreide)